 - 1 tablespoon unsalted butter

-- 6 cups chopped vegetables of choice - I used carrots, celery and mushrooms here see post for alternatives
+- 6 cups chopped vegetables of choice - I used carrots, celery and mushrooms here see notes for alternatives

 - Roughly chopped parsley to serve